-Since 1998, Iceberg Heating & Cooling has provided professional furnace installation in Monroe.
+Since 1998, Iceberg Heating & Cooling has provided professional furnace installation in Ann Arbor.
 After choosing the perfect furnace for your home, you deserve premium furnace installation services from a company you can count on.
 Our specialized furnace technicians are ready answer any of your installation questions until you feel ready to proceed with the installation process.

 - Sizing your furnace